W7k-J/BimShamans/pl/about.md

         </div>
         <div class="author-content-section">
             <h3>Piotr Spyra</h3>
-            <p>I'm the kind of person who sees a repetitive task and thinks:</p>

-            <p>"I won't waste my colleagues' or my own potential on endless clicking…" 🤔 You are here, so we've got that in common 🫡</p>
+            <p>I'm the kind of person who sees a repetitive task and thinks: "I won't waste my colleagues' or my own potential on endless clicking…" 🤔 You are here, so we've got that in common 🫡</p>

             <p>I believe automation is the key to minimizing human errors, cutting out tedious, time-consuming work, and ensuring thorough checks before delivery.</p>